How Can I Improve My Mental Health Without Therapy?

 What Constitutes Good Mental Health?

-Key indicators of positive mental health include:
+Key signs of positive mental health include:

-- Healthy relationships and social connections
+- Having healthy relationships and social connections

-- Sense of purpose and meaning
+- Having a sense of purpose and meaning

-- Self-acceptance and confidence
+- Accepting yourself and having confidence

-- Adaptability to change
+- Being able to adapt to change

 The Science Behind Self-Directed Mental Health Improvement

-1. How Can I Improve My Mental Health Without Therapy Through Physical Wellness
+How Can I Improve My Mental Health Without Therapy Through Physical Wellness

 The Mind-Body Connection